 - Spritz the cookies with spray butter and dust with plain or flavored sugar.

-- Bake for 7-9 minutes (baking time will depend on how thin your crust is, my thick cookies took 9½ minutes, my thin ones were done in 7 minutes)
+- Bake for 7-9 minutes (baking time will depend on how thin your crust is, my thick cookies took 9 1/2 minutes, and my thinner ones were done in 7 minutes)

 - Don't let the edges turn brown.